Emilsone/Shop-list/README.md

 # Shop-list

-BUILDING A SHOPPING LIST WITH VUE JS
+BUILDING A SHOPPING LIST WITH VUE JS Nand also wrote an article on it